 Frozen and burst water pipes in the middle of winter is an inconvenient disaster.
 It can lead to thousands of dollars of water damage to your home and belongings.
 Many people assume that they know how to prevent burst pipes, but there are a few myths that fool people into making mistakes.
 You will be surprised to learn that some of what you thought you knew isn’t entirely true.
 Mr Restore has responded to hundreds of water damage calls around the Dallas area due to misconceptions about burst pipes.
-Check out these myths about freezing water pipes to increase your plumbing knowledge and gain some insight for preventing freezing pipes.
+Check out these myths about freezing water pipes to increase your restoration knowledge and gain some insight for preventing freezing pipes.

 - Living in a Cold Region Puts You at the Greatest Risk of Frozen Pipes

 Surprisingly, this isn’t true.
 People who live in northern climates are much more aware of the dangers of freezing pipes.
 They tend to protect their pipes from the conditions that cause freezing.
 It’s those in the south, who only get freezing weather a few times a year, that are most at risk.
 People in southern climates are more likely to run water pipes under the home or in exposed areas.
 The pipes have no protection when cold weather strikes and are likely to freeze and risk bursting.
 Don’t fall victim to this myth!